valokardin/creamlinux/README.md

 If you want to load `cream_api.ini` from a specific path, specify the path with `CREAM_CONFIG_PATH` in the launch options.

 ## Credits
+The many contributors who submitted bugfixes, tested games and updated the list of DLC IDs :)

 [Novattz](https://github.com/Novattz) for [creamlinux-installer](https://github.com/Novattz/creamlinux-installer)

 [Rosentti](https://github.com/Rosentti) for originally creating and maintaining this project